Lightning-AI/pytorch-lightning/docs/source/starter/converting.rst

 4. Configure the Validation Logic
 *********************************

-Lightning also automates the validation loop for you and manages all the associated components, such as epoch and batch tracking, metrics reduction.
+Lightning also automates the validation loop for you and manages all of the associated components such as: epoch and batch tracking, and metrics reduction.
 As a user, you just need to define how your model behaves with a batch of validation data within the :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_step` method.
 When using Lightning, simply override the :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_step` method which takes the current
 ``batch`` and the ``batch_idx`` as arguments.
 Optionally, it can take ``dataloader_idx`` if you configure multiple dataloaders.